sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

     ```
     `hdbuserstore` is included with the install of the SAP HANA database clients.

 2. Using `hdbuserstore`, specify a key named `USER1UserKey` that has the host, port and credentials.
-Details on where t find these values are covered in [first tutorial](hana-clients-choose-hana-instance) in this mission.
+Details on where to find these values are covered in [first tutorial](hana-clients-choose-hana-instance) in this mission.

     ```Shell
     hdbuserstore Set USER1UserKey <host name>:<port> USER1 Password1